Here's A 10-Second Guide To What Traders Are Talking About This Morning

-Dave Lutz of Stifel, Nicolaus has the top stories that traders are talking about today:
+Dave Lutz of Stifel, Nicolaus has the top topics about which traders are discussing today:

-Good Morning!
-US futures are starting slightly weaker, marked off 10bp and near lows of the overnight — Focus will remain in Smallcaps/Momentum, after the Russell’s sharp underperformance yesterday.
-Tencent (#1 Weight in SOCL) said Q1 net profit jumped 60% after the Hong Kong close — but TWTR and FB are both in the red, and the IWM is offered lower this AM.
-In Europe, EU stocks holding near 6Y highs as we get more dovish language surrounding the June meeting from ECB officials.
-Ukraine Stress is muted overnight, with the Micex losing small after it’s longest winning streak of 2014.
-In Asia, while China was quiet – Chatter that Beijing was encouraging lenders to accelerate the processing of mortgages helped Hong Kong jump 1%.
-Sony’s loss weighed on the Nikkei, and futures are marked 50bp lower post-close.
-India continues it’s upward trajectory into the election results, running 7% in the last week.
-Flaring Tensions in the South China Sea didn’t weigh on Philippine or Vietnam markets overnight — Aussie lost small, weighed down by Healthcare on a rollout of a “GP tax” — a A$7 charge for visiting doctors.
+We shall see if investors embrace “Sell In May”, or if the “Good Harbor” ETF reallocation impacts trading today — right now US Futures are starting higher, led by a 30bp pop in Nasdaq futures as YELP leaps 10%.
+Liquidity could be pretty thin today, as Most Asian and Euro markets closed for May Day Holiday.
+In London, The FTSE is higher after solid Bank earnings and M&A chatter — While over in Asia Chinese PMI rises for 2nd month straight and the State Council announces fresh stimulus, but Aussie still closed red — led lower by a 1%+ drop in the Miners again.
+The Nikkei jumped 1.2% as the Yen weakened, despite more Tech earnings warnings overseas — as Banks and REITS helped propel the Nikkei.
+We do get Auto sales numbers today — along with a slew of key earnings from BZH, CNP, CLX, CME, COP, XOM, HST, K, MA, TEVA, TXT and VIAB pre open, EXPE, FLR, LNKD, MTZ, QLGC, VRTX and WYNNN after the close.

-The Bundesbank comments continue to move people towards Sovereign Debt — Germany 10YY is off 3bp and making new 10+month lows, and US 10YY made a fresh 2014 low overnight.
-Euro is mixed — caught between stronger German inflation and weaker EU IP — and the Yen is jumping on hawkish comments from a ex-BoJ official, propelling the DXY back over the 80 level — a headwind for commodities.
-That said, Gold is up 70bp, and back over the 200dma — while Silver is jumping 1.3% as London ends the Silver Fixing.
-The energy complex is higher, with WTI popping on a Cushing inventory draw overnight.
-We have a handful of Catalysts today — with US CPI at 8:30, we get DOE data for Crude and ECB’s Weidmann Speaks at 10:30, and the Month’s smallest POMO at 11.
-Watch the Homebuilders — the Watt speech yesterday ignited the ITB back over the 200dma, Most of the major players will be speaking at the JPM Homebuilder conference today.
+The 10YY is up small this AM, after touching 2week lows yesterday ahead of a 8:30 speech this AM by Yellen — The 10YY’s consolidation this year is the longest since 1978, as it has been stuck in a 23bp range.
+The DXY is mixed this AM, caught between a weaker Yen and stronger € – In Metals, Copper was able to rally on China Stimulus headlines, but Gold is falling 1%, and nearing a test of recent lows.
+The Energy complex is under pressure as Ukraine’s stress lessens slightly, with Oil off 50bp+ and nearing 1M lows, and Natty Gas down almost 1% ahead of inventory data today.
+Scheduled Catalysts today include Challenger Jobs data at 7:30, At 8:30 we have a speech from Yellen, Weekly Claims and Personal Income data.
+Markit US Manufacturing PMI for April at 9:45, ahead of the official ISM release at 10.
+We have a small POMO at 11 to close out.

 Business Insider Emails & Alerts